-Initiating and Partnering PIs must each submit a budget and justification specific to their own portion of the efforts as part of their separate Grants.gov or eBRAP application packages.
+Research Level 1 Early-Career Investigator Partnering Option: Initiating and Partnering PIs must have a separate budget and justification specific to their own portion of the efforts as part of their separate Grants.gov or eBRAP proposal/application packages.
 The Research & Related Budget for the Partnering PI should not include budget information for the Initiating PI, even if they are located within the same organization.
-Refer to Section II.D.5, Funding Restrictions, for detailed information.
+Refer to Section II.D.6, Funding Restrictions, for detailed information.

-Project/Performance Site Location(s) Form: For extramural submissions (via Grants.gov), refer to the General Application Instructions, Section III.A.6, and for intramural submissions (via eBRAP), refer to General Application Instructions, Section IV.A.5, for detailed information.
+Project/Performance Site Location(s) Form: Refer to the General Submission Instructions, Section III.A.6, for detailed information.